top of page

 "It’s easy for someone to become an overnight expert on 'productivity' merely because they got published in the right place" - Excerpt from 'Wanting'

-Remember the reality TV show Shark Tank?
-Kevin O' Leary, aka Mr Wonderful, recently revealed taking a $15 million 'deal' from FTX to be its spokesperson.
 Never mind whether or not Mr Wonderful was a cryptocurrency-skeptic-turned-ambassador.
 In today's world, it seems that at the right price, people are willing to say enough bullshit to endorse a product or a company, regardless of whether they believe in it or not.

-This strategy has been effective in the business and investment world, social media just made it better.
+This strategy has been effective in the business and investment world.
+Social media just made it better.

 People who consume bullshit will believe in bullshit.
 Feelings of envy and FOMO often drive people (and investors) to make foolish decisions.